Chondroblastic osteosarcoma

 • pT4: Tumour is in three pelvic bones or crossing the sacroiliac joint.

-• pT4a: Tumour involves sacroiliac joint and extends into the sacral neuroforamen (space where the nerves pass through).
+• pT4a: Tumour involves the sacroiliac joint and extends into the sacral neuroforamen (space where the nerves pass through).

 • pT4b: Tumour surrounds the external iliac vessels or extends into a major pelvic vessel.